Doctors Revision

 • FSH (Follicle-Stimulating Hormone): Stimulates initial follicle growth.

-• Estrogen: Initially provides negative feedback on FSH, then switches to positive feedback, leading to the LH surge.
+• Estrogen: Initially provides negative feedback on FSH (to prevent too many follicles from growing), but as it peaks, it undergoes a unique physiological phenomenon: it switches to positive feedback, leading to the LH surge.

 B. Ovulation (Around Day 14)